practicaldsc/fa24/syllabus.md

 Note that we will **not** be using Canvas for anything this semester (so please don't try and send us messages on Canvas!).

-### Computer and Network Recommendations

-Make sure you have a laptop consistent with [CAEN recommendations](https://caen.engin.umich.edu/percomps/).

-Test your internet connection with the [UM Custom Speedtest website](http://umich.speedtestcustom.com/) and make sure it meets the [minimum requirements for any UM service](https://teamdynamix.umich.edu/TDClient/76/Portal/KB/ArticleDet?ID=5091).
-You'll need more bandwidth if there will be multiple simultaneous users in your household.

-Resources for help with computing equipment:
-- Information and Technology Services (ITS) [Laptop loaner program](https://its.umich.edu/computing/computers-software/sites-at-home)
-College of Engineering (CoE) [Office of Student Affairs](https://studentaffairs.engin.umich.edu/), email requests to coe-studentaffairs@umich.edu

-You may also use computer workstations in CAEN labs on campus or [connect remotely](https://caen.engin.umich.edu/connect/).

 ### Development Environment

 As soon as you are able to, go follow the steps in the [⚙️ Environment Setup](../env-setup) page of the course website to set up your programming